 The dual-line display can be customized by the user to operate in such a way as to satisfy a specific application.
-Typically, the main display is used for the process variable; while the second display is used for engineering units, custom legend, total, grand total, or set point indication.
+Typically, the main display is used for the process variable; while the second display is used for engineering units, custom legend, or set point indication.